Dirt and Grime

 Permanent markers are tough to remove from walls.
 Soak a cotton ball with rubbing alcohol and dab the stain.
 Or spray marks with hairspray, then wipe drips.

-Ballpoint ink, which is oil-based, often succumbs to foaming shaving cream, dry-cleaning solvent such as Carbona, or nail polish remover.
+Ballpoint ink, which is oil-based, often succumbs to foaming shaving cream, dry-cleaning solvents such as Carbona, or nail polish remover.
 Make sure you open windows when using cleaning solvents and polish remover.

 Mildew is a fungus that eats soap scum and body oil.
 To remove from walls, spray with vinegar water: 1 tablespoon white vinegar to 1 quart water.
 Also, try an enzyme laundry detergent; follow the pre-treating directions on the label.
 Blot it on the stain, and then rinse thoroughly with water.